Bedrock considers Tower City Riverview TMUD project

 Even if the Higbee’s building had room for the lending firm’s expansion, there’s another reason why it may move.
 A Gilbert-owned firm no longer owns the Higbee’s Building and has also sold the casino operations.

-Gilbert’s Rock Ohio sold the building and the Thistledown Racino property in a lease-back deal in October 2019 for $843 million to Vici Properties.
+Gilbert’s Rock Ohio sold the casino and the Thistledown Racino property in a lease-back deal in October 2019 for $843 million to Vici Properties.
 The casino operations sold this month and will move its headquarters and about 90 jobs from Detroit to Cleveland.

 Those sales plus a newly created TMUD tax credit to support real estate megaprojects means that Bedrock Cleveland has the resources to move forward on developing properties under Gilbert’s Rock Holdings’ umbrella.